 - Mission planning, mission management, and decision support

-- ML models that can self-assess performance in areas such as uncertainty, data quality, or reliability
+- ML models that enable self-assessments of performance in areas such as uncertainty, data quality, or reliability

-- Hybrid models that can integrate ML with expert systems
+- Hybrid AI systems that can integrate ML models with expert systems

 - Cognitive electronic warfare